-Briefly describe how the Public Service Organization that assisted in Agency/Group/Organization was providing feedback about service needs within the consulted.
-What are the anticipated community.
-The collaborative effort allowed for outcomes of the consultation or areas discussion and feedback from the agencies that are for improved coordination? the closest to those we are assisting.
-From these efforts, the City was able to determine the overarching priorities and goals of the Year 4 Action Plan, including specific public service focus areas where funding will be targeted and leveraged community wide.
+Driefly describe how the Bublic Condes Consciontion that a scient discounting • Public Service Organization that assisted in providing Agency/Group/Organization was feedback about service needs within the community.
+The consulted.
+What are the anticipated collaborative effort allowed for discussion and feedback from outcomes of the consultation or areas for the agencies that are the closest to those we are assisting. improved coordination?
+From these efforts, the City was able to determine the overarching priorities and goals of the Year 5 Action Plan, including specific public service focus areas where funding will be targeted and leveraged community wide.
 The feedback has improved both staff and elected officials knowledge of the realities facing vulnerable community members.
-29 Agency/Group/Organization Catholic Community Services Agency/Group/Organization Type Services-homeless Regional organization What section of the Plan was addressed Homeless Needs - Chronically homeless by Consultation?
-Homelessness Strategy Briefly describe how the Public Service Organization that assisted in Agency/Group/Organization was providing feedback about service needs within the consulted.
-What are the anticipated community.
-The collaborative effort allowed for outcomes of the consultation or areas discussion and feedback from the agencies that are for improved coordination? the closest to those we are assisting.
-From these efforts, the City was able to determine the overarching priorities and goals of the Year 4 Action Plan, including specific public service focus areas where funding will be targeted and leveraged community wide.
+Agency/Group/Organization English Skills Learning Center Agency/Group/Organization Type Services-Education What section of the Plan was addressed Anti-poverty Strategy by Consultation?
+Briefly describe how the Public Service Organization that assisted in providing Agency/Group/Organization was feedback about service needs within the community.
+The consulted.
+What are the anticipated collaborative effort allowed for discussion and feedback from outcomes of the consultation or areas for the agencies that are the closest to those we are assisting. improved coordination?
+From these efforts, the City was able to determine the overarching priorities and goals of the Year 5 Action Plan, including specific public service focus areas where funding will be targeted and leveraged community wide.
 The feedback has improved both staff and elected officials knowledge of the realities facing vulnerable community members.
-30 Agency/Group/Organization English Skills Learning Center Agency/Group/Organization Type Services-Education What section of the Plan was addressed Anti-poverty Strategy by Consultation?

-Briefly describe how the
+Agency/Group/Organization Agency/Group/Organization Agency/Group/Organization Type What section of the Plan was addressed by Consultation?
+Briefly describe how the Agency/Group/Organization was consulted.
+What are the anticipated outcomes of the consultation or areas for

-Agency/Group/Organization was

-consulted.
-What are the anticipated

-outcomes of the consultation or areas

-for improved coordination?